Christian Solidarity International: Sudan and UN status

+Middle East campaign

 In 2008, journalist Charles Sennott wrote that CSI was "overreacting to events in the Middle East" in its campaign to save Iraqi Christians.
 In 2009, CSI published a study of the abduction and forced marriage of young Christian Coptic girls by Muslim families.

+Restoring UN status

-In 2012, CSI reapplied for special consultative status at the UN, but its application was repeatedly stalled by the NGO Committee through procedural delays.
-In June 2023, a ECOSOC vote (24 in favor, 12 against, 11 abstentions) overturned the committee’s previous rejection, and re-instated CSI's special consultative status.
+In 2012, CSI reapplied for special consultative status at the UN, but its application was repeatedly stalled by the UN NGO Committee through procedural delays.
+In June 2023, an ECOSOC vote (24 in favor, 12 against, 11 abstentions) overturned the committee’s previous rejection, and re-instated CSI's special consultative status.

+Nagorno-Karabakh

+In October 2020, CSI said Armenian Christians in Nagorno-Karabakh were again under attack by Azerbaijani forces backed by Turkey and jihadist fighters from Syria.
+It appealed for solidarity and emergency aid for displaced residents, spoke publicly for threatened Christians, and warned of another Armenian genocide.
+In January 2023, CSI called for an airlift between Yerevan and Stepanakert.